pyokagan/pycsdl2/docs/source/api/rwops.rst

       A function that positions the next read/write operation in the stream.
 It must have the same function signature as :func:`SDL_RWseek`.

+   .. attribute:: read

+      A function that reads from the stream.
+It must have the same function signature as :func:`SDL_RWread`.

 .. data:: SDL_RWOPS_UNKNOWN

    Unknown stream type.